ATpoint/nf_blank/README.md

 3) **`allowed`**:   allowed choices for `value`
 4) **`mandatory`**: a logical, whether this param must be set (`true`, so cannot be empty) or is optional

 This followes Groovy rules, so integers and floats must not be quoted.
 Strings must be quoted.
-In case of multiple entries (for `allowed` we use lists).
+In case of multiple entries for `allowed` we use lists, see examples below.
 For parsing purposes the params **must not** be prefixed `params.` as we do for regular Nextflow params but **must** be prefixed as `schema.`.
+This is because these "schema" params are stored in a map called `schema`, see the `schema.nf` script.

 ## Examples